QubesOS/qubes-doc/privacy/i2p.md

 # Tor #
 Torifying traffic allows access to tor hidden nodes.
-Assuming you want to access all kind of hidden services, not just the I2P network, it's a good idea to handle tor traffic parrell to I2P
+Assuming you want to access all kind of hidden services, not just the I2P network, it's a good idea to handle tor traffic parallel to I2P

 # DISCLAIMER #
 Assume I have no idea what I'm doing.